 Contraceptive access is a primary driver of these declining figures.
 Analysis of health insurance claims shows a higher uptake of intrauterine devices and hormonal implants among women in their twenties.
 These methods offer higher efficacy rates than traditional oral contraceptives or barrier methods.
 CDC researchers observed that the timing of first births has shifted sharply toward the late twenties and early thirties.
 Delayed childbearing often results in smaller family sizes overall as the biological window for conception narrows.
 Some women who delay pregnancy eventually find they require expensive medical assistance to conceive.
 Success rates for fertility treatments do not always offset the natural decline in fecundity associated with age.

 Sociological observations by researchers at NPR indicate that the digital environment may also influence these trends.
 Increased time spent on social media and digital entertainment correlates with a decrease in face-to-face social interactions among young people.
 This reduction in physical socializing naturally leads to fewer opportunities for sexual activity.
-Psychologists suggest that the rise of the "smartphone generation" have fundamentally altered the trajectory of adolescent development.
+Psychologists suggest that the rise of the "smartphone generation" has fundamentally altered the trajectory of adolescent development.
 Autonomy and independent dating occur later in life than they did for the Boomer or Gen X cohorts.
 Teenagers are essentially trading physical intimacy for digital engagement.

 Changing Social Norms Delay Family Formation